bobur-yusupov/Data-Structures-Algorithms/README.md

 ---

 ## Repository Overview
 In this repository, you'll find comprehensive lecture notes on Data Structures and Algorithms, gathered from a variety of sources, including university courses, textbooks, and online tutorials.
-The notes cover fundamental to advanced topics, starting from **Arrays** to **Graphs**.
+The notes cover fundamental to advanced topics, starting from **Arrays** and **Strings** to **Graphs**.

 ### Programming Languages
 The primary languages used in these notes are **Python** and **C++**, allowing for: